Eshlyn greets you

 Selene dramatically swished her translucent hair around.
 “Oh, hush, darling, you're about to be in the presence of royaltyyyy.”

-Silence hung thick between us until Dent shifted, sliding his chair a little closer.
+Anticipation hung thick between us until Dent shifted, sliding his chair a little closer.
 “Ok, I’ll admit… I’m a little nervous, what if it's about me?”

 “You’re perfectly fine, Dent.
 Been that way for months.”
 I tried to sound reassuring, even though my gut wrenched at the thought I might be included in whatever the queen wants.
 “She probably just wants to congratulate Selene and Eshlyn.
 What they accomplished was extraordinary after all.”